-Keeping parents engaged can be a challenging task, especially considering how time-poor everyone is these days.
+Keeping parents engaged can be a challenging task, especially considering how timepoor everyone is these days.
 However, 59% of people still check their social media accounts daily, so this is an excellent place to connect with busy parents.
-Platforms like Facebook and Instagram help create an engaged school community because they support genuine interaction through likes, comments and shares.
-The more compelling your posts, the more you get people talking, creating a more interconnected and friendly school community.
+Platforms like Facebook and Instagram help create an engaged school community because they support genuine interaction through likes, comments, and shares.
+The more compelling your posts, the more you get people talking, creating an interconnected and friendly school community.